 How to Setup SMTP in WordPress

-If the above recommendations didn’t work for you then the best solution is to setup WordPress with a 3rd-party SMTP provider.
-Here are three you can choose from and instructions on how to configure them:
+If the above recommendations didn’t work for you then the best solution is to set up WordPress with a third-party SMTP provider.
+Here are three options you can choose from and instructions on how to configure them:

-- Gmail (free up to 3,000 emails per month, increased limits if you pay for G Suite)
+- Option 1: Gmail (free up to 3,000 emails per month, increased limits if you pay for G Suite)

 Here are a few additional SMTP/transactional email services you might also want to consider:

-The first thing to do is install the free plugin called Gmail SMTP.
-As of writing this, the plugin has over 20,000 active installs with a 4 out of 5-star rating.
+The first thing to do is download and install the free plugin called Post SMTP (previously Postman SMTP).
+As of writing this, the plugin has over 30,000 active installs with an impressive 5 out of 5-star rating and is actively maintained.
 It also works great with WooCommerce and Easy Digital Downloads.

-Gmail SMTP plugin is not like most SMTP plugins.
-It uses the OAuth 2.0 protocol to authorize access to the Gmail API – which means a more secure login system and users won’t have to enter any username or password.
+In this example below, Gmail is being used as an SMTP server to send emails for the WordPress installation.
+We will be using the OAuth 2.0 protocol to authorize access to the Gmail API – which means a more secure login system and users won’t have to enter any username or password.

 You will then need to open up a new tab and create a new project with Google.
 Go to console.developers.google.com and log in with the Gmail you will be using to send emails.
 You will then need to create a new project.